 The Borough of Hightstown subsequently adopted a redevelopment plan in 2004, which was further amended in 2006.
 The redevelopment plan divided the redevelopment area into three (3) sub-areas, including "Sub-Area I (Bank Street)" which was described as a "proposed mixed use redevelopment project that includes the southern side of Bank Street from North Main Street to North Academy Street, the eastern side of North Academy Street, and the western side of North Main Street from the Firehouse to Bank Street.
 The Sub-Area includes Block 30, Lots I-I3; and Block 2I, Lots I-I4 & 26".
-Ultimately two different developers were designated, however neither one undertook any of the redevelopment activities proposed in the adopted plan.
+A redeveloper was designated, however did not undertake any of the redevelopment activities proposed in the adopted plan.